fusion809/fusion809.github.io-old/_posts/OS/glossary.md

 [**Portable Operating System Interface**](https://en.wikipedia.org/wiki/Portable_Operating_System_Interface).
 A family of standards for the application programming interface (API), Unix shell, command-line utilities, *etc.* of &#42;nix systems.

 #### Programming languages
-A **programming language** is a type of computer language that is used to write computer programs.
-Programming languages can be **implemented** (or executed, that is, run) via one of two methods, although the second usually requires some degree of the first.
+A [**programming language**](https://en.wikipedia.org/wiki/Programming_language) is a type of computer language that is used to write computer programs.
+Programming languages can be [**implemented**](https://en.wikipedia.org/wiki/Programming_language_implementation) (or executed, that is, run) via one of two methods, although the second usually requires some degree of the first.
 These two methods are:
 * **Interpretation**.
 This method is basically what it sounds like: it is when the program's source code is translated into a series of actions implemented by the computer's hardware.
 * **Compilation**.
 Compilers essentially serve as translators between languages &mdash; transforming one programming language into another computer language, which can then be compiled further into another language or fed into an interpreter.
 Some compilers (**native code compilers**) compile programming languages directly into machine code (which as its name suggests is a set of instructions that can be directly interpreted by a computer's Central Processing Unit).

 #### RRM
-<b>R</b>olling <b>r</b>elease <b>m</b>odel.
-A type of operating system development model in which the system is continually developing, this is as opposed to standard release models (SRMs) which uses distinct OS versions that must be reinstalled over the previous version.
+[**Rolling release model**](https://en.wikipedia.org/wiki/Rolling_release) (**RRM**), a type of operating system development model in which the system is continually developing, this is as opposed to standard release models (SRMs) which uses distinct OS versions that must be reinstalled over the previous version.

 #### Software
-**Software** are the non-physical or tangible components of a computer, specifically data stored on a computer's hard drive, computer programs (e.g., the web browser you are using to view this blog post), software libraries, *etc.*
+[**Software**](https://en.wikipedia.org/wiki/Software) are the non-physical or tangible components of a computer, specifically data stored on a computer's hard drive, computer programs (e.g., the web browser you are using to view this blog post), software libraries, *etc.*

 #### Unix
-**Unix** is a family of operating systems with several defining characteristics including support for multiple users and for the execution of multiple tasks simultaneously, a modular design with simple tools that perform limited, well-defined functions, a Unix shell, POSIX compliance, compliance to the Single Unix Specification (SUS), *etc.* Notable examples include BSD, OS X (previously called Mac OS X), Research Unix and Solaris.
+[**Unix**](https://en.wikipedia.org/wiki/Unix) is a family of operating systems with several defining characteristics including support for multiple users and for the execution of multiple tasks simultaneously, a modular design with simple tools that perform limited, well-defined functions, a Unix shell, POSIX compliance, compliance to the Single Unix Specification (SUS), *etc.* Notable examples include BSD, OS X (previously called Mac OS X), Research Unix and Solaris.

 #### Unix-like
-**Unix-like operating systems** are a family of operating systems, that share the vast majority of the features of Unix systems, without necessarily being certified as compliant to any particular version of the SUS.
+[**Unix-like operating systems**](https://en.wikipedia.org/wiki/Unix-like) are a family of operating systems, that share the vast majority of the features of Unix systems, without necessarily being certified as compliant to any particular version of the SUS.
 This certification costs money, so many free operating systems do not have the funds or the inclination to get SUS certification.
 Examples include FreeBSD, Linux, NetBSD and OpenBSD.

 #### Unix shell
-A **Unix shell** is a program that serves as a command-line interpreter (CLI) for &#42;nix systems including the various distributions of Linux.
+A [**Unix shell**](https://en.wikipedia.org/wiki/Unix_shell) is a program that serves as a command-line interpreter (CLI) for &#42;nix systems including the various distributions of Linux.
 Unix shells are also defined by their POSIX compliance.
 Notable free examples include Bash, tcsh and Zsh.
 POSIX compliance also means that these Unix shells share some parts of their syntax.
 Bash and Zsh are probably the most feature-packed free widely-used Unix shells and most shell scripts written for Bash should also work without a hitch in Zsh.
 Although there are exceptions, for example, tests (indicated by single or double square brackets around a segment of code in Bash) in Zsh need double square brackets.